Muzammil-Mz/Muzammil-Mz/README.md

 ###

-<p align="left">✨A passionate MERN Stack developer from Code For India Foundation ...<br>📚 I'm currently learning MERN Stack Web Development <br>🎯 Goals: Mastering a core programming language, contributing to code reviews, and successfully collaborating on a team project<br>🎲 </p>
+<p align="left">✨A passionate MERN Stack developer from Code For India Foundation ...<br>📚 I'm currently learning MERN Stack Web Development <br>🎯 Goals: Mastering a core programming language, contributing to code reviews, and successfully collaborating on a team project </p>

 ###